Hyatt Credit Card Elite Nights: Complete Guide

 The World of Hyatt Credit Card has a $95 annual fee and offers:

-This means that you’re getting five elite nights toward status and a Category 1-4 free night certificate every year just for having the card.
+This means that you’re getting five elite nights toward status and a Category 1-4 free night award every year just for having the card.
 To me that more than justifies the annual fee, by a long shot (I consistently get $250+ of value out of the free night certificate alone).
 That doesn’t even factor in the incremental perks you can get for spending on the card.

-Get up to two Category 1-4 free night awards annually with the card
+Get up to two Category 1-4 free night awards annually

 Perks of the World of Hyatt Business Card